dpgarceau/pcb_redesign/README.md

 these should be redesigned and consolidated to the main board - no sub assemblies - just one PCB that can be built as one part. such as using JLPCB-A.

+The LED connector should also be duplicated with a connector for a 3v3 LED so that i could use either.

+Of course the other connectors (i2c, power/shutoff, and 5v batt) all go away as they bomcome traces on the new single board)

 New Main (single) board will have aerojudge logo, website link and be marked as board rev 3.0 - Size can be adjusted as needed.
 Imac logo on rear can stay if it fits somewhere but is not important.